 Stages of the Procedure

-The rules of the IPS strictly regulate the procedure for interaction between all participants in cases of chargebacks.
-The cardholder cannot directly ask the payment system to make the chargeback.
+The rules of the IPS strictly regulate the interaction process between all participants in cases of chargeback disputes.
+The holders of credit cards cannot ask the payment system directly to undo the charge of funds.
 The decision on the refund will be made by banks.
 The procedure of chargeback is the following:

 - The cardholder informs the issuing bank that he/she intends to dispute the transaction.